AndreWohnsland/CocktailBerry/docs/advanced.md

 docker-compose up --build -d
 ```

 This will handle the setup of all docker services.
 You will have to copy the `.env.example` file to `.env` and enter the needed secrets there for the container to work fully.
 If you are pulling for a later version, I recommend to run this command again, since the container may change in future version.

+There is now also the option to install directly from dockerhub, a GitHub action should build a new tag every release.
+Just visit [DockerHub](https://hub.docker.com/search?q=andrewo92) and pull the according images over docker or compose.

 ## Microservices